leapfrogtechnology/Leapicons/CONTRIBUTING.md

 # Getting started

 For something that is bigger fix:
-1. Create your own fork of the code
+1. Create your own fork of the repo
 2. Do the changes in your fork
 3. If you like the change and think the project could use it:
     * Be sure you have followed the code style for the project.